Follow TV Tropes

 The primary prosecutor and one of the main antagonists of the story.
 A public prosecutor known for both his immense skill and laziness, netting him the titles The Bullseye Prosecutor and The Apathetic Attorney respectively.

-• Finger Gun: Does this as apart of Giving Someone the Pointer Finger.
-Somehow, he manages to fire actual bullets with it, and it's capable of backfiring.
+• Finger Gun: This is his way of Giving Someone the Pointer Finger.
+Somehow, he manages to fire actual (albeit non-physical) bullets with it, and it's capable of backfiring.

 • Handicapped Badass: Has a definite limp, but that doesn't stop him from being one of the best prosecutors in Zootopia.